THE PLAN TO GET US TO A CONVENTION

 A Systemic Breakdown

 The 1780s were a heady and important time for our country.
-Early in the decade, Americans had enjoyed the sweet fruit of their war for independence as the war was ended and peace established.
+Early in the decade, Americans enjoyed the sweet fruit of their war for independence as the war was ended and peace was established.
 In March 1789, our first President and Congress were elected to office.
 The newly adopted Constitution divided power among the branches and levels of government while guaranteeing essential protections to the American people.
 The world had never seen anything like it.

 Against this backdrop, President Washington delivered America’s first inaugural address, noting that the “preservation of the sacred fire of liberty” and the “destiny of the republican model of Government” are “entrusted to the hands of the American people.”
 How well do we measure up to that ideal today?